8 Vernon volunteer firefighters resign - Vernon Morning Star

 According to a firefighter that wishes to remain anonymous, the resignations came after “months of neglect, failed mediation and all-around disrespect to the members of the VVFA.”

-The chief made request to council based on the VFRS’ Eight Year Strategic Plan, which recognized pressures on the service from increased call volume and the effects of the opioid crisis.
+The request to council was based on the VFRS’ Eight Year Strategic Plan, which recognized pressures on the service from increased call volume and the effects of the opioid crisis.

 Council approved the hiring of four new firefighters on March 27, mere hours after receiving news of the resignations.